ScottyThePilot/sct_wmod/README.md

 ## Support
 Current support:
 - Vanilla Arma 3
-- RHSUSAF
-- RHSAFRF
-- RHSGREF
+- RHS USAF/AFRF/GREF/SAF
-- RHSSAF
+- NIArms

 ## Adding new components or recipes
 If you want to add new components or recipes, you can either contribute to the project directly, make a mod that defines new components/recipes, or define the components/recipes in a `description.ext` for a mission.